Lin Fang-yue

 Lin Fang-yue (林芳郁 (Lín Fāngyù)) is a Taiwanese cardiovascular surgeon, hospital superintendent, professor, and former health minister.

 Education

-Lin graduated with his M.D. degree from National Taiwan University medical school, and earned a Ph.D. from the Clinical Research Institute at National Taiwan University.
+Lin attended medical school at National Taiwan University, where he earned his Doctor of Medicine (M.D.) and, in 1989, his Ph.D. in clinical medicine as a student at the NTU Clinical Research Institute.
+His doctoral dissertation, completed under Professor Yang Wan-fa, was titled, "A study of bicaval inflow occlusion" (Chinese: 入流阻斷術之研究).

 Career

 After graduation, Lin was a cardiovascular surgeon at National Taiwan University Hospital and later became its superintendent.
 He served as the hospital's 11th superintendent until May 20, 2008.
 He also taught and published as a professor at National Taiwan University's medical school.

 Department of Health minister

 In May 2008, Lin took office as the minister of the Department of Health for Taiwan.
 The China Post reported that as a former high school classmate of President Ma Ying-jeou (馬英九), he was persuaded to join the cabinet "for old time's sake" and to help with the National Health Insurance system's financial difficulties, while pledging that the department had no immediate plans to increase premiums.
 At the time of his inauguration, he had the highest public support of any cabinet member.

 During an outbreak of enterovirus in June 2008, Lin said it “was out of control and all we can do is pray,” a remark that he later apologized for.
 Several members of the Democratic Progressive Party (DPP) criticized him for his handling of the epidemic, among them caucus whip Yeh Yi-ching (葉宜津) who called for Lin's resignation.

 In September, in response to the 2008 Chinese milk scandal, Taiwan had banned the importation of milk products from mainland China when some were found contaminated with melamine.
 But on September 24, Lin's DOH, following standards in other countries like the United States, cleared milk products for sale that had trace amounts of the industrial chemical.
 That change in policy met with criticism from the DPP and public protests.
 Lin resigned two days later, saying, "The Department of Health's decision, made for efficiency's sake, caused misunderstandings and shattered consumer confidence.
 I should take responsibility."
 Serving for only 128 days, he had the shortest tenure of any cabinet member since Liu Chao-shiuan (劉兆玄) became premier.